 Mercedes-AMG GT C Edition 50

-Announced as a Roadster before being joined by the Coupe, the AMG GT range has expanded with the addition of the GT C. To celebrate their anniversary, the new model will initially be available exclusively as a special Edition 50 model and limited to just 500 cars worldwide.
+To celebrate their anniversary, the new GT C will initially be available exclusively as a special Edition 50 model and limited to just 500 cars worldwide.

-The Edition 50 is packed with AMG technology - at its heart is a 4.0-litre twin-turbocharged V8 that pumps out 550 bhp, delivering a top speed of 196pm and 0-62mph in 3.7 seconds.
+The Edition 50 is packed with AMG technology - at its heart is a 4.0-litre twin-turbocharged V8 that pumps out 550 bhp, delivering a top speed of 196 mph and 0-62 mph in 3.7 seconds.
 It uses rear-wheel steering for improved precision and stability, and has AMG Ride Control adaptive damping as standard.

-It's simply stunning, and a unique 'Edition 50' AMG logo on the rear of the vehicle sets it off.
+A unique 'Edition 50' AMG logo on the rear of the vehicle sets the car off perfectly.

-In Japan, there's a limited edition run of just 50 G63 in an exclusive Mauritius Blue.
-These vehicles emphasise everything AMG stands for: delivering great performance.
+In Japan, there's a limited edition run of just 50 G63 in an exclusive Mauritius Blue colour.
+These vehicles emphasise everything AMG stands for; delivering incredible drama and performance.